 As such, this theory seeks to foster compliance that is not blind, while encouraging subordinates to ask questions.

-A Little More on Acceptance Theory of Authority
+How does the Acceptance Theory of Authority Work?

 There are four commonly-recognized theories of authority: